stormbrew/channel9/README.md

 Channel9
 --------

-Channel9 is a VM written (so far) entirely in Ruby.

 What sets it apart from most VMs is that its central construct is not objects (as in Ruby's VMs), or strings (as in TCL), or hashes (as in python/perl/etc).
 The central primitive of channel9 is